Z572/gwwm/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Something in dwl isn't working correctly
+about: Something in gwwm isn't working correctly
 title: ''
 labels: 'A: bug'
 assignees: ''